Skip to main content

 Most Philly gyms with a working hot sauna run $40 to $100 per month for a membership.
 Specialty bathhouses (Formation Sauna, Russian and Turkish Bathhouse traditions) cost $30 to $60 per visit.
 Home traditional saunas run $4,000 to $10,000.
 Infrared kits run $1,500 to $5,000 but deliver less heart effect.

 Track resting heart rate, heart rate variability (HRV) on a wearable, blood pressure, fasting insulin, ApoB, and how you feel after sessions over 8 to 12 weeks.
-Improvements across two or three of those markers usually means the dose is right for your body.
+Improvements across 2 or 3 of those markers usually means the dose is right for your body.

 Related Intelligence